-In fall 2022, five of these courses are built on the "Complex Problems" model, and fifteen are "Enduring Questions" paired courses, described below.
-Each Complex Problems course or pair of Enduring Questions courses fulfills two different Core requirements.
-Some fulfill three Core requirements by also satisfying the Cultural Diversity Core requirement through either Difference, Justice and the Common Good in the U.S. (DJCG) or Engaging Difference and Justice (EDJ).
+In Fall 2023, three of these courses are built on the "Complex Problem" model, and fifteen are "Enduring Question" paired courses, described below.
+Each Complex Problem course or pair of Enduring Question courses fulfill two different Core requirements.
+Some fulfill three Core requirements by also satisfying the Cultural Diversity Core requirement through either Difference, Justice, and the Common Good in the U.S. (DJCG) or Engaging Difference and Justice (EDJ).
 For more information, please visit bc.edu/core.

-Fall 2022 Complex Problems Courses
+Fall 2023 Complex Problem Courses

-Complex Problems courses are six-credit courses, teamtaught by two professors from different disciplines.
+Complex Problem courses are six-credit courses, team-taught by two professors from different disciplines.
 Students meet multiple days each week for lecture and once per week for lab.
-Students and faculty also gather for weekly Reflection sessions, which may involve group activities, guest speakers, or field trips off campus.
-Each Complex Problems course fulfills two Core requirements, some will fulfill three Core requirements through Cultural Diversity.
+Students and faculty also gather for weekly reflection sessions, which may involve group activities, guest speakers, or field trips off campus.
+Each Complex Problem course fulfills two Core requirements, some will fulfill three Core requirements through Cultural Diversity.
 If you have any questions about these courses or how to register, email core@bc.edu.